 Internal Framing

 The hip belt is not all that enhances support and distributes the weight.
+Larger day rucksacks feature an internal frame to distribute weight and support the hips to maintain an upright walking posture.

 Compression Straps